Mahesh-Pendem/MachineLearningLab/README.md

 # 📊 Machine Learning Lab

-Welcome to the **Machine Learning Lab** repository!
+Welcome to the Machine Learning Lab repository!
 This repo contains all practical implementations and exercises done as part of our Machine Learning lab coursework.
-Each lab demonstrates key concepts in ML using **Python** and essential libraries like:
+Each lab demonstrates key concepts in ML using Python and essential libraries like `pandas`, `numpy`, `matplotlib`, `scikit-learn`, and more.

-- `pandas` for data manipulation
-- `numpy` for numerical operations
-- `matplotlib` and `seaborn` for data visualization
-- `scikit-learn` for machine learning algorithms

----

 ## ✅ Lab Index